-Step 4 of 5 - Enable metadata - (system DB backup):
+Step 4 of 5 - Enable DB metadata - (system DB backup):

-Enable this so that the platform automatically backs up all system databases and offers the ability to restore in time a specific backup.
+Enable metadata, in order for the platform to automatically back up all system databases and restore data from a specific backup.

-Assign a Name and Description to the new Datastore that is being created.
-This information will be displayed in the Datastore list and used to identify the storage group when assigning to a resource group.
-Click the Finish button to create the Datastore.
+Assign a Name and a Description to the new Datastore that has been created.
+This information will be displayed in the Datastore list and will be used to identify the storage group when assigning to a resource group.
+Select "Finish" in order to create the Datastore.

-If the system has been configured previously, then the Datastores menu option should present the following:
+If the system has been properly configured,the Datastores menu option should look like the following example:

-Emphasis on the GREEN TICK that indicates that the datastore has metadata enabled.
+Warning : The green check symbol (as seen on the screenshot above) indicates that the Datastore has metadata enabled.